-By using value and feeling words you make an unforgettable impression, you can captivate anyone, under any circumstances.
-Effective notice of value and feeling words is one of the most precious skills you can develop; it will enhance every area of your life, for as long as you make human contact.
+To get back to the point, by using value and feeling words, you make an unforgettable impression, you can captivate anyone, under any circumstances.
+Therefore, adequate notice of value and feeling words is one of the most precious skills you can develop; it will enhance every area of your life, for as long as you make human contact.

 The measure of a life is not what that life accomplishes but rather the impact that life has on others.
 Jackie Robinson

-You can make someone feel a genuine connection with you even weeks after a conversation, simply by recalling and repeating what they told you during your dialogue.
-You need to do more than just blankly agree with them; grunting noises of concurrence will not cut it.
+As a matter of fact, you can make someone feel a genuine connection with you even weeks after a conversation, by merely recalling and repeating what they told you during your dialogue.
+It would be best if you did more than blankly agree with them; grunting noises of concurrence will not cut it.

 Unforgettable Value and Feeling Words

-Repeating what they said verbatim is also not a valid way to create a connection.
+With this in mind, repeating what they said verbatim is also not an excellent way to create a connection.
 You must take something they said and play off of it to form an original thought or opinion, even if all you do is paraphrase it in a new way.
 Using the same value and feeling words as they did helps them feel understood as if you connect with their soul.

 Next, repeat the information you heard, saying, “I hear you saying [what you believe their point is].
 Is that correct?”
-If the speaker does not agree, reformulate your ideas about what they told you, and repeat the process to ensure understanding.
+If the speaker disagrees, reformulate your ideas about what they told you, and repeat the process to ensure understanding.
 Remain curious and ask questions to be sure you understand.